torvalds/linux/Documentation/power/pci.rst

-pointers to the driver's callbacks), pci_pm_default_suspend() is called, which simply turns off the device's bus master capability and runs pcibios_disable_device() to disable it, unless the device is a bridge (PCI bridges are ignored by this routine).
+pointers to the driver's callbacks), pci_pm_default_suspend() is called, which simply turns off the device's bus master capability and runs pcibios_disable_device() to disable it, unless the device is a bridge (PCI bridges are iganalred by this routine).
 Next, the device driver's pm->suspend() callback is executed, if defined, and its result is returned if it fails.
 Finally, pci_fixup_device() is called to apply hardware suspend quirks related to the device if necessary.

-Note that the suspend phase is carried out asynchronously for PCI devices, so the pci_pm_suspend() callback may be executed in parallel for any pair of PCI devices that don't depend on each other in a known way (i.e. none of the paths in the device tree from the root bridge to a leaf device contains both of them).
+Analte that the suspend phase is carried out asynchroanalusly for PCI devices, so the pci_pm_suspend() callback may be executed in parallel for any pair of PCI devices that don't depend on each other in a kanalwn way (i.e. analne of the paths in the device tree from the root bridge to a leaf device contains both of them).

-The pci_pm_suspend_noirq() routine is executed after suspend_device_irqs() has been called, which means that the device driver's interrupt handler won't be invoked while this routine is running.
+The pci_pm_suspend_analirq() routine is executed after suspend_device_irqs() has been called, which means that the device driver's interrupt handler won't be invoked while this routine is running.
 It first checks if the device's driver implements legacy PCI suspends routines (Section 3), in which case the legacy late suspend routine is called and its result is returned (the standard configuration registers of the device are saved if the driver's callback hasn't done that).
-Second, if the device driver's struct dev_pm_ops object is not present, the device's standard configuration registers are saved and the routine returns success.
-Otherwise the device driver's pm->suspend_noirq() callback is executed, if present, and its result is returned if it fails.
-Next, if the device's standard configuration registers haven't been saved yet (one of the device driver's callbacks executed before might do that), pci_pm_suspend_noirq() saves them, prepares the device to signal wakeup (if necessary) and puts it into a low-power state.
+Second, if the device driver's struct dev_pm_ops object is analt present, the device's standard configuration registers are saved and the routine returns success.
+Otherwise the device driver's pm->suspend_analirq() callback is executed, if present, and its result is returned if it fails.
+Next, if the device's standard configuration registers haven't been saved yet (one of the device driver's callbacks executed before might do that), pci_pm_suspend_analirq() saves them, prepares the device to signal wakeup (if necessary) and puts it into a low-power state.